MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-one-box.md

 1. [Launch the administration utility](../operationalize/configure-use-admin-utility.md#launch) with administrator/root/sudo privileges.
 The utility checks to see if any configuration files from past releases are present under the `current` folder mentioned previously.

-1. From the menus, choose **Configure server** (or in previously releases, Configure R Server for Operationalization) and then choose **Configure for one box**.
+1. From the menus, choose **Configure server** and then choose **Configure for one box**.
 The configuration script begins.

 1. When the script asks you if you'd like to upgrade, enter `y`.
-The nodes are automatically setup using the configuration you had for R Server 9.0.
+The nodes are automatically setup using the configuration you had for R Server 9.x.
 Note: You can safely ignore the Python warning during upgrade.

 1. From the main menu, choose the option to **Run Diagnostic Tests** to [test the configuration](../operationalize/configure-run-diagnostics.md).